 We would like to thank Sean Puterbaugh and Danny Gomez of Principal Builders, the general contractor; and Vanna Conyers, Seth Meisler, and Luke Wallace of Perkins and Will, the architects, for taking this project on as a pro bono work for the community.

-We would also like to thank David Cush and Virgin America for funding the construction, Tim Hickory of Construction for Change for helping us find our general contractors and architects and also Kelsey (Birnbaum) Woods, their former Executive Director, for coming down from Seattle to visit our site.
+We would also like to thank David Cush and Alaska Airlines for funding the construction, Tim Hickory of Construction for Change for helping us find our general contractors and architects and also Kelsey (Birnbaum) Woods, their former Executive Director, for coming down from Seattle to visit our site.

 Below are photos of Zak Franet, Larkin Street Youth Advisory Board Member, completing the “ribbon cutting” as well as the new sinks.